Application & Deadlines for Fall 2024 & Spring 2025

 All candidates for Graduation with Distinction are encouraged to enroll in Bio 495, a writing-intensive course designed to support you through the writing process.
 The course is offered every spring and, if there is enough interest, also in the fall.
 Even if you are not enrolled in the course, you may schedule one-on-one appointments to work with Dr. Reynolds who can help you with any stage of the writing process, from brainstorming to polishing your prose.
 You can also use the Writing Studio which is particularly helpful if you are struggling to communicate your message to a non-specialist.

-4) Monday, Feb 12, 2024: Submit draft of introduction to your Research Supervisor
+4) Deadline 4: Submit draft of introduction to your Research Supervisor

 Even if you are still collecting and analyzing data, you should prepare an introduction and submit to your research supervisor for feedback.
 Be sure to include a clear statement of hypothesis, a review of the relevant literature, and an explanation of the rationale for your specific experimental approach.
 Feedback from your research supervisor should be incorporated into the Introduction before you submit the draft to your reader.

-5) Monday, Feb 26, 2024: Submit draft of introduction to Bio Faculty Reader and DUS Office via Dropbox
+5) Deadline 5: Submit draft of introduction to Bio Faculty Reader and DUS Office via Canvas

 Submit your draft of your introduction to your Reader and solicit feedback.
-You should also upload it to Dropbox for the DUS Office as a PDF.
-Please put your full name in the file name.
-We may have your text evaluated by iThenticate, a tool used by Duke faculty and graduate students to ensure that their writing isn’t too close to the text.
+You should also upload it to our Biology Graduation with Distinction Canvas site as a PDF.
+We may evaluate your text by iThenticate, a tool used by Duke faculty and graduate students to ensure that their writing isn’t too close to the text.
 We’d send you the iThenticate report if there are any areas of concern.

-6) Weds, March 20, 2024: Submit first draft of the entire thesis to your Research Supervisor
+6) Deadline 6: Submit first draft of the entire thesis to your Research Supervisor

-7) Monday, April 1, 2024: Submit first draft of the entire thesis to your Biology Faculty Reader
+7) Deadline 7: Submit first draft of the entire thesis to your Biology Faculty Reader

 Abstracts should be ~ 250 words, single paragraph, no references.
-Submit through a webform
+Submit through Canvas.

-9) Tuesday, April 16, 2024 by 5:00pm: Final thesis PDF copy due to dropbox AND send a copy to your reader
+9) Deadline 9: Final thesis PDF copy due to Canvas AND send a copy to your reader

 Invite your PI, lab mates, and friends/family as the Symposium is open to the public and all are invited to attend.
 Communicate with your Faculty Reader so you'll know they're attending & connect during the Symposium.
 Readers consider the presentation/poster in conjunction with your thesis when determining the award of Distinction.
 If your reader cannot attend, try to arrange a 1:1 showing at a time that works for you both within a few days of the session.
 Other faculty members may visit your poster as well, especially if your reader is absent.